hunterkrasa/hunterkrasa/README.md

 - 👋 Hi, I’m Hunter Krasa
-- 👀 I’m interested in automation using Selenium and Python
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Algorithms
-- 💻 Some of my recent projects include a Discord game bot and a Software Synthesizer
+- 💻 Some of my recent projects include an iOS Dating App
 - 📫 You can reach me at hunterkrasa@gmail.com